Yusuf-Youssef/ecommerce-recommendation-engine/README.md

 ## Conclusion

 This recommendation engine provides a functional prototype for personalized product recommendations.
 By following the instructions above, evaluators should be able to set up, run, and test the recommendation system.

----

-Feel free to add or modify any details specific to your setup or requirements.